codeperfectplus/SystemGuard/README.md

 # SystemDashboard

 System Dashboard is a Flask app designed to monitor server stats such as CPU, Memory, Disk, and Network.
-It also provides real-time monitoring capabilities.
+It also provides real-time monitoring capabilities which can be useful for system administrators, developers, and DevOps engineers to keep track of their server's performance and troubleshoot issues.
+The app uses the `psutil` library to retrieve system stats and the `speedtest-cli` library to perform a network speed test.

 ## Installation